steinwurf/stub/README.rst

         .ignore(function.calls() - 1)
         .with(2,6));

-Function Return Values
+Function return values
 ----------------------

-We can also define a call which returns a value:
+We can also define a ``stub::call`` which returns a value:

 ::